Tekno Team 2000: Return to World Wrestling Federation

-In 1996, Troy and Travis resumed competition in the WWF.
+In 1996, Troy and Travis resumed competition in the WWF with black muscle shirts and silver face paint.
 They lost to The Bodydonnas on the May 6 episode of Monday Night Raw.
 During Tekno Team 2000's return, however, the WWF instructed The Bodydonnas to help make Troy and Travis look good to the fans.
 Five days later, Tekno Team 2000 lost to The Smoking Gunns on WWF Superstars.
 Their final appearance came in a loss to The Godwinns on the June 3 episode of Monday Night Raw.
 Watts and Fortune were released from their WWF contracts in the summer of 1996.

 Aftermath

-After disbanding, Watts and Fortune competed for independent promotions.
+After disbanding, Watts took a hiatus from wrestling for two years.
+He returned to WCW in 1998 until 1999.
+Fortune went to World Championship Wrestling and worked there from 1997 to 1999.
 They later formed a team while wrestling in Japan.
 In 2001, they reunited in Dusty Rhodes' Turnbuckle Championship Wrestling, teaming together under their real names.
-Watts later found work with Total Nonstop Action Wrestling, and Fortune retired from wrestling to drive monster trucks.
+Watts later found work with Extreme Championship Wrestling and Total Nonstop Action Wrestling, and Fortune retired from wrestling to drive monster trucks.
 Tekno Team 2000 was included during a video montage of poor gimmicks during the tenth anniversary of Monday Night Raw in January 2003.